IATF 16949 Requirements: A Complete Guide for Automotive QMS Implementation

 Establish documented processes and interactions

-Automotive companies must also consider product safety and regulatory compliance explicitly.
+Automotive organizations must explicitly address product safety and regulatory compliance.

 Top management must: